Overview

 erratic fluctuations a stock may travel on a day-to-day basis.
 To aid

-in this task, and based on Richard Arm's Ease of Movement technique, Insider
+in this task, and based on Richard Arm's Ease of Movement (EMV) analysis, Insider

 TA has a Box Analyzer (BA) function which provides insight